MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/virtual-machine-image-azure-marketplace.md

     1. **Subscription.** Select a subscription to associate with your VM image.

-    1. **Resource group.** Create new or select an existing resource group that you'll associate with the VM image.
+    1. **Resource group.** Create new or select an existing resource group that you associate with the VM image.

     1. **Custom location.** Select a custom location to deploy your VM image.
 The custom location should correspond to the custom location for your Azure Stack HCI cluster.